What Is Revenge Porn?

 Important Federal Implications Surrounding Revenge Porn Laws

-In order to understand the scope of this crime, it is important to clarify how revenge porn intersects with current and proposed federal regulations.
+To understand the scope of this crime, it is important to clarify how revenge porn intersects with current and proposed federal regulations.
 The protection of both individual and company rights overlaps in precarious ways.

 First Amendment

-One important area is determined by the first amendment, which guarantees the right of free speech.
+One important area is determined by the First Amendment, which guarantees the right of free speech.
 For example, a news company may publish explicit photos as part of a sex crime investigation.
 This could be justified as a legitimate use in terms of public interest.

 Communications Decency Act

 Revenge porn sites have used Section 230 of the Communications Decency Act to defend their actions.
 This federal law gives immunity from prosecution to websites for content posted to their sites by third parties.
-This edict may be challenged if the webmaster or the website assists with the conveyance, publication or edits and development of the photos.
+This edict may be challenged if the webmaster or the website assists with the conveyance, publication edits, and development of the photos.

 Malicious Deep Fake Prohibition Act